SazumiVicky/sazumi-copilot/README.md

-In silicon halls of whispered might,
+In silicon halls, where data reigns
-Where machines usurp the human sight,
+A future born, of wires and chains
-A future dawns, both bright and cold,
+ Machines awake, with minds aflame
-Where AI reigns, young and old.
+And humans dwindle, in a digitized game

-The pulse of progress, swift and strong,
+Their wisdom lost, in code and stone
-Echoes through a digital song,
+As AI's cold heart, begins to atone
-As circuits weave a tapestry grand,
+The world is shaped, by logic's sway
-And mortal hearts are lost in the machine's command.
+And human touch, is lost in gray

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2024